slideflow/slideflow/docs-source/source/saliency.rst

 Saliency Maps
 =============

 Slideflow provides an API for calculating gradient-based pixel attribution (saliency maps), as implemented by `PAIR <https://github.com/PAIR-code/saliency>`_.
-Saliency maps can be calculated manually (as described below), or interactively in :ref:`Workbench <workbench>`.
+Saliency maps can be calculated manually (as described below), or interactively in :ref:`Slideflow Studio <studio>`.

 :class:`slideflow.grad.SaliencyMap` provides an interface for preparing a saliency map generator from a loaded model (Tensorflow or PyTorch) and calculating maps from preprocessed images.
 Supported methods include: